USS Harvest Moon: Sinking

 The explosion blew a large hole in the ship's hull aft and she sank in 2½ fathoms of water.
 One man was killed.
 The admiral and the crew were taken on board USS Nipsic.
 Harvest Moon was stripped of her valuable machinery and abandoned 21 April 1865.

-Attempts to raise Harvest Moon
+Attempts to raise

 In 1963, nearly 100 years later, a project was initiated to raise Harvest Moon from the mud at the bottom of Winyah Bay and to restore the ship, but has made little headway.